-Conclusions and final remarks by EEC Actions Taken by the Institution For Official Use ONLY Redesign the programme, to be in better compliance with European standards and comparable programmes internationally - both in terms of volume (student workhours), content (course selection) and level (notably, knowledge, skills, and autonomy at EQF Level-7 for each course).
+AREAS OF IMPROVEMENT AND RECOMMENDATIONS BY EEC Actions Taken by the Institution 29-07-2024 Actions Taken by the Institution 30-10- 2024 EEC's final recommendations and comments on the HEI's response Redesign the programme, to be in better compliance with European standards and comparable programmes internationally - both in terms of volume (student work-hours), content (course selection) and level (notably, knowledge, skills, and autonomy at EQF Level-7 for each course).
 As per our responses provided in the earlier sections and the evidence included in the appendices, the programme has now been redesigned to align more closely and better comply with European standards and comparable international programmes as well as to incorporate your recommendations.
-Choose level of compliance: Key updates include: The programme learning outcomes have been enhanced, and new programme learning outcomes have been created.
+Key updates include: The programme learning outcomes have been enhanced, and new programme learning outcomes have been created.
 We have integrated the proposed material on digitally-enabled business models into the existing Digital Innovation and Entrepreneurship course.
+The course has been given a new title, "Digital Entrepreneurship and Innovative There is a clear willingness to respond to the committee's recommendations, and we believe that these have been largely addressed.
+However, there are some areas that still require further improvement.
+The core learning objective has re-oriented the programme in the right direction.
+However, there are still adjustments needed to modules DIS503, DIS509, and DIS505 - and the syllabus for DIS502 merits a revision.
+The detailed recommendations were mentioned previously.
+The master's dissertation evaluation process should be augmented to have the development of a relevant literature survey as a mandatory component.
+Moreover, the positioning of the "artefact" produced as part of the master's thesis should be made with respect to related literature as an

-The course has been given a new title, "Digital Entrepreneurship and Innovative Business Models", to reflect the changes in content and program learning outcomes.
-Additionally, the Information Systems Analysis and Design course has been updated to include content on design thinking, ensuring our students are well-versed in this critical methodology as per your recommendation.
-The Research Methods course has been thoroughly revised to offer a comprehensive overview of the systematic and scientific approaches utilised in research.
+- Business Models", to reflect the changes in content and program learning outcomes. - Additionally, the Information Systems Analysis and Design course has been updated to include content on design thinking, ensuring our students are well-versed in this critical methodology as per your recommendation. - The Research Methods course has been thoroughly revised to offer a comprehensive overview of the systematic and scientific approaches utilised in research.
 The module now encompasses a wide range of methodologies, techniques, and tools essential for conducting rigorous and credible research.
-It emphasises critical thinking, data analysis, and the ethical considerations involved in research practices.

-- The course previously titled Problem-Solving Programming is titled "Problem-Solving now Programming with Machine Learning Techniques" and has been completely restructured to cater to a diverse student body, including those with computer science and business backgrounds.
+It emphasises critical thinking, data analysis, and the ethical considerations involved in research practices. - The course previously titled Problem-Solving Programming is now titled "Problem-Solving Programming with Machine Learning and has been completely Techniques" restructured to cater to a diverse student body, including those with computer science and business backgrounds.
 This revised course utilises machine learning algorithms to tackle complex, real-world business problems.
-Business students will learn to apply these techniques within their domain, gaining exposure to various AI tools, machine learning readymade algorithms and code, and engaging in formative assessments tailored to different skill levels.
+Business students will learn to apply these techniques within their domain, gaining exposure to various Al tools, machine learning ready-made algorithms and code, and engaging in formative assessments tailored to different skill levels.
 Computer science students will find this course offers specialized knowledge in machine learning and AI, with a primary focus on applying these skills in business contexts.
-The centerpiece project of the course involves a business scenario, providing all students with a practical, industry-relevant application of their learning. - All of our course offerings have been revised and updated to align newly enhanced with the programme learning outcomes.
-These updates incorporate fresh material, various types assessments, and additional activities, reflecting the latest recommendations from examiners.
+The centerpiece explicit and mandatory criterion when grading the dissertation.